 It may be useful to start communicating internally that a revision to ISO 9001 will be published in 2015.
 You may wish to look at your processes to see if they are in line with the new high level structure.
-However - please remember that your system must remain compliant with the requirements of ISO 9001:2008 until your transition has been completed.
+However - please remember that your system must remain compliant with the requirements of ISO 9001:2008 until the new standard has been released.